Nick's Plumbing & Air Conditioning Live Video Transcription:

 Absolutely right.
 Location is another thing, uh, here in Texas for whatever reason, a lot of homes, their water heaters in their attic, believe it or not, that’s not really common throughout the United States.
 Um, but it’s very common here in Houston.
 So whether it’s upstairs in your garage, in a closet, outdoor in a building, all those things can change.
 The cost of the installation, um, that, you know, is a big determining factor because of the installation.
 Now, I want to say one thing to that that we have.
 Sometimes our clientele are new clientele call us and they’re adamant, I want a price over the phone.
 Yes, I want a price, I want to price.
 But the issue with that is we have so many variables to deal with, which is the gas, how, when the gas is burned, how does it get out properly?
 Um, the size of the unit, the efficiency of the unit.

 What are you looking for in a water heater?
 Right?
 And if we give you a price on the phone, I can guarantee you it’s 100 percent wrong 100 percent of the time.
 So if anybody gives you a price over the phone for a water heater installation, it’s going to be wrong 100 percent of the time and you’re not going to be happy.
 You’re going to be angry.
 So, plumbing companies, some will, but some won’t.
-We are a company that will come out and give you a free estimate.
-You have the option to say yes or no. From there, some companies will charge for an estimate, right?
-So I highly recommend you go get an estimate and don’t rely on what somebody said over the phone if you get a price.
-Oh yeah, we get phone calls like that, believe it or not, every week that they’ve had a price over the phone, they came out and it switches.
+We are a company that will come out and give you a cost evaluation.
+You have the option to say yes or no.

 Oh, well it wasn’t this, it wasn’t that, it wasn’t what you told me.
 Oh, that’s because we don’t always receive the best information over the phone because a lot of times customers aren’t 100 percent sure what we will find almost 100 percent of the time when you force a company to give you a price over the phone.
 Then they come out and they’re like, oh, we can’t do it for that price.
 Well of course they can’t do it for that price because they haven’t seen it and now there’s all these other things that have to be done and location or, or in upgrades or whatever else it has to be done.
 Now you feel jaded and they weren’t honest with you.
 Well, they didn’t know.
 Right.
 So you should be getting in home estimates for this type of product.
 Yeah, absolutely.
 You know, you know, the other thing about the tanks that we kind of touched on earlier with the warranty is lifespan.